arda12334/Blender-Lip-Sync-Bone-Mover-Addon/README.md

 if you see any bugs contact me on discord please (my username is tahavr)

-also there are presets that you can use and export for some rigs so you dont have to set everything by yourself., i hope this add-on helps you or saves you time!
+also there are presets that you can use and export for some rigs so you dont have to set everything by yourself.

+i hope this add-on helps you or saves you time!